stephsuber/renci-website/src/content/news/features/2016/08/08_irods-developers-and-consortium-members-plan-busy-week-at-sc16/index.md

 SALT LAKE CITY, UTAH – Attendees of SC16 who are interested in open source data management will have plenty of opportunities to learn about the integrated Rule-Oriented Data System (iRODS) and the new iRODS 4.2, which will be released just in time for the conference.

 iRODS, is free open source software for data discovery, workflow automation, secure collaboration, and data virtualization.
 A team of software engineers based at the <a href="https://www.renci.org/">Renaissance Computing Institute</a> (RENCI) at UNC-Chapel Hill develop iRODS and the software is sustained by the <a href="http://irods.org/consortium/">iRODS Consortium</a>, a membership-based organization with 15 active members in the U.S. and Europe.
-SC16 attendees can visit the RENCI booth on the SC show floor (#3628) during regular exhibit hours to learn about what’s new in iRODS 4.2, hear case studies, and see demonstrations from iRODS developers and Consortium members.
-Free iRODS t-shirts will be available to conference participants who attend a presentation in the booth.<!--more-->
+SC16 attendees can visit the RENCI booth on the SC show floor (#3628) during regular exhibit hours to learn about what's new in iRODS 4.2, hear case studies, and see demonstrations from iRODS developers and Consortium members.
+Free iRODS t-shirts will be available to conference participants who attend a presentation in the booth.

 <strong>iRODS 4.2: Enhanced integration meets expert software engineering</strong>